JustMichael-80/MasterVault/README.md

 The July 2026 audit that prompted v1.1 was thorough and specific, and this repo is better for it.
 Finding a real defect in someone's work and writing it up clearly is a favor, not an attack.
+Thank you GardenerDave over on Discord for the help.